davecoll3/kokochen/TESTING.md

   * Result
     * The about me section responded as expected in all of the above testing.
     * All content was horizontally aligned to the center of the page and reactive to various devices and screen sizes.
-    * The background image provided sufficent contrast and did not interfere with the visibility of the image and heading elements.
+    * The background image provided sufficient contrast and did not interfere with the visibility of the image and heading elements.

 &nbsp;